domRiddle/ASF/Setting-up.md

 Once you get your package and extract the zip file, you'll have a bunch of files, folders and everything.
 Ignore all of that for now, since it's configuration time.
 Visit **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** page and follow instructions - you should at least generate one bot config file that you put in `config` directory.

+If you're using Linux/OS X, don't forget to `chmod +x ArchiSteamFarm`, since permissions are not automatically set in the zip file.

 All done?
 Great, simply launch `ArchiSteamFarm` binary, put extra details if asked (such as your 2FA code), and have fun.
 Reading more about ASF while it's doing its job is a great thing to consider.

 ***